 Particulars of Loans given Investments made Guarantees given and Securities provided

-Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient has been given elsewhere in the Annual Report and forms an integral part of this Report.
+Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient has been given below.
+The details are also provided elsewhere inthe Annual Report and forms an integral part of this Report.

 Particulars of Employees and related disclosures